braze-inc/braze-docs/_docs/_user_guide/engagement_tools/campaigns/testing_and_more/rate-limiting.md

 ![global][11]

-In this example, your user will not receive more than one (1) push notification Campaign/Canvas steps with the tag "promotional" in a given week, because you've specified that users should not receive more than one (1) push notification Campaign/Canvas step from all Campaign/Canvas steps.
+In this example, your user will not receive more than one (1) push notification campaign or Canvas steps with the tag "promotional" in a given week, because you've specified that users should not receive more than one (1) push notification campaign or Canvas step from all campaigns and Canvas steps.
 In other words, the most restrictive applicable frequency rule is the rule that will be applied to a given user.

 #### Tag Count
 Frequency Capping by Tag rules compute at the time a message sends.
-This means that Frequency Capping by Tag only counts tags that are currently on the Campaigns/Canvases that a user received in the past.
-It does not count the tags that were on the Campaigns/Canvases during the time they were sent but have since been removed.
+This means that Frequency Capping by Tag only counts tags that are currently on the campaigns or Canvases that a user received in the past.
+It does not count the tags that were on the campaigns or Canvases during the time they were sent but have since been removed.
 It will count if a Tag is later added to a message that a user received in the past, but before the newest tagged message is sent.

 ##### Example

-Consider the following Campaigns and Frequency Capping by Tag rule:
+Consider the following campaigns and Frequency Capping by Tag rule:

 __Campaigns:__
 - __Campaign A__ is a push campaign tagged as `promotional`.
 It is slated to send at 9:00 AM on Monday.